Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 Crowdfunding loans are part of something called peer-to-peer lending.

-If you want a loan like that, you basically do the same as applying to a bank for a loan.
+If you want a loan like that, you do the same as applying to a bank.

 The difference is that the money doesn’t come from a bank, creating fiat money from thin air, but from already existing funds contributed by multiple investors.